mrstk123/BeatGenerator/README.md

    Open the solution in Visual Studio and restore the NuGet packages.

 3. **Run the API:**
-   Set the `BeatGeneratorApi` project as the startup project and run it.
+   Set the `BeatGenerator` project as the startup project and run it.

 4. **API Endpoints:**
    - `/generator/{i}/{j}`: Generates a beat pattern from `i` to `j`.